bradherman/radiant-paperclipped_taggable-extension/README.md

 You need to make sure that paperclipped and taggable load before this does.
 Multi_site too, if you're using that.
 This is the sequence I have:

 	config.extensions = [ :share_layouts, :multi_site, :taggable, :reader, :reader_group, :paperclipped, :all ]

-This will probably need to be changed in between adding the submodule and running the update task.

 ## Examples

 There are galleries (with sample css and javascript):

-	<r:gallery tags="2009,special" match_all="true" />		#-> large gallery of all images having both tags
+	<r:assets:gallery tags="2009,special" match_all="true" />		#-> large gallery of all images having both tags

-	<r:minigallery />                   					#-> small rollover gallery of all images attached to current page.
+	<r:assets:minigallery />                   						#-> small rollover gallery of all images attached to current page.

 And general-purpose archive tags to match those for pages: